CAROTID DOPPLER ULTRASOUND

 About The Test

-What is a Carotid Doppler?
+What is Carotid Doppler Ultrasound Scan?

-Types of Carotid Doppler
+Types of Carotid Doppler Ultrasound Scan

 List of Parameters